As a disciple of Jesus Christ, our Lord and Savior, this is my testimony.

 Almost two years ago I lost my last job due to complications of diabetes.
 I floundered since then, trying to think of how I can serve God and others.
 My physical inabilities and the measurable loss of brain power made it almost impossible to commit to every way I considered.

-Bless you and may you find peace in the Grace of the Word.
+Bless you and may you find peace on your way to the Threshold.

 Thank you for considering my blog.